 Special Instructions to Applicants:

-For full consideration, applicants must apply for position number F5204z at http://jobs.gmu.edu/; complete and submit the online application; and upload a letter of application outlining their teaching and research interests, CV, writing sample, and a list of three academic references with contact details.
-Also, three confidential letters of recommendation should be sent directly from the provider to: email@example.com.
-Please direct any questions to the chair of the search committee, Dr. Lisa Eckenwiler, at firstname.lastname@example.org.
+For full consideration, applicants must apply for position number F5319z at http://jobs.gmu.edu/; complete and submit the online application; and upload a letter of application outlining their teaching and research interests, together with a CV, writing sample, teaching statement that includes an account of their approach to fostering diversity in the classroom and the discipline, and a list of three academic references with contact details.
+Three confidential letters of recommendation should also be sent directly from the provider to: firstname.lastname@example.org.
+Please direct any questions to the chair of the search committee, Dr. Andrew Light email@example.com

 George Mason University is Virginia's largest public university located in the suburbs of Washington, D.C.
 With strong undergraduate and graduate degree programs in engineering, information technology, public policy, economics, visual and performing arts, life sciences and biotechnology, Mason prepares its alumni to succeed in the workforce and meet the needs of the region and the world.